DOT Considering All-Cell-Phone Ban for Commercial Truck Drivers

 The American Trucking Associations (ATA) largely agrees with the National Transportation Safety Board’s (NTSB) recommendation to ban cell phone use for commercial truck drivers.
 Although truckers are not calling for a ban on all cell phone use, they do believe that a ban on texting and hand-held cell phone use is an important step.

 The immense size and weight of semi trucks makes them exceedingly dangerous in a crash, which is why commercial truck drivers must be alert at all times.
 If you or a loved one has been injured in a truck accident in Georgia as the result of truck operator negligence, the experienced tractor trailer accident attorneys in Atlanta at The Law Offices of Wayne Grant, P.C., can help you pursue compensation for damages such as medical bills, lost wages, and pain and suffering.
-Call us today at 404-995-3955 or toll-free at 866-249-5513 to learn more about your legal options.
+Call us today at 404-995-3955 to learn more about your legal options.

 Contact us today for a free and comprehensive case evaluation.